Adelaide Oval: Victor Richardson Gates

 The Victor Richardson Gates, at the south-eastern entrance of the oval off King William Road, were locally heritage-listed as of city significance in 2001.
 Architect and then mayor James Campbell Irwin suggested the idea of honouring Richardson in 1965, and a public appeal supported by SACA and SANFL raised funds for the gates.
 In 1966, the small road leading to the Oval from King William Road was named Victor Richardson Drive.
 The five iron gates, set between rectangular arches, were erected in 1967, in honour of cricketer and footballer Victor Richardson (1894–1969).
 Former footballer Ian Hannaford was supervising architect, and reliefs created by South Australian sculptor John Dowie were added after over £5000 was raised.
 The gates include two double-sided bronze reliefs, showing groups of football players competing for the ball and cricketers batting, bowling, and fielding, with the batsman resembling Richardson.
 Lord Mayor Walter Bridgland led the opening ceremony on 28 October 1967, with Alderman Irwin opening the gates.
 Sir Donald Bradman and Don Brebner, then SANFL president, attended the ceremony, which was held during a Sheffield Shield lunch break.
 Players Ian and Greg Chappell, Richardson's grandsons, helped to form the guard of honour.
 A central bronze plaque was installed after the death of Richardson in 1969.

 In 2003, when the Chappell Stands were built, the gates were moved slightly northwards, and precast concrete pillars and a capping beam replaced the original metal framework.
 After the stands were demolished in April 2012, the Victor Richardson Gates were repositioned in March 2014.

-Other features

-There are also a number of statues, mainly of sportsmen, at the oval.